KatyaFAF172/BD/Laboratory-work-7/README.md

 Cream tabelul orarul:
 CLUSTERED INDEX
-*With a non clustered index there is a second list that has pointers to the physical rows.
-We can have many non clustered indexes, although each new index will increase the time it takes to write new records.
-Faster to read than non clustered as data is physically stored in index order.*
+*Faster to read than non clustered as data is physically stored in index order.*
 *Additional disk space: not needed.*
 *A clustered index is faster than non-clustered index because the non-clustered index has to refer back to the base table.*